second-state/wasmedge-rustsdk-examples/README.md

   - [x] README
   - [ ] Tutorial

-## Example 9: Run wasm functions in WasmEdge AOT mode
+## Example 9: Run wasm functions in AOT mode

 This example demonstrates how to generate a AOT file with WasmEdge AOT compiler, and then load the file and run the wasm function in AOT mode.